somaproject/acqboard/docs/hardware/hardware.rst

-:part:`LM4140CCM-4.1` :desig:`U28` is used as the voltage reference, providing V\ :subscript:`REF` at 4.096V with a 0.1% initial accuracy and excellent 3 ppm / C stability.
+:part:`LM4140CCM-4.1` :desig:`U28` is used as the voltage reference, providing V\ :subscript:`REF` at 4.096V with a 0.1% initial accuracy and excellent 3 ppm / C stability :bibcite:`National_Semiconductor_LM4140_2005`.
 The output of the reference is low-pass filtered before being distributed to the ADCs, which are individually-buffered.
-The voltage reference is voltage-divided via precision resistors to provide the V\ :subscript:`OS` offset.
+The voltage reference is voltage-divided via precision resistors to provide the V\
+:subscript:`OS` offset.

 ==============================